Top Menu

 before and after of baseboard

-Well, I had trouble with those doorways since the moment I pulled out the old baseboards.
-There was this big gap all around the door that for the most part, the new baseboards covered.
+Well, I've had trouble with this doorway since I removed the old baseboards.
+The baseboards covered this big gap on the floor all around the door.

-Now, my general rule is to leave that inside part of the doorway, above left picture, flat.
-No trim, no nothing there.
-But, since I had that big gap in there, my only solution was, again, add baseboard all around it and leave it just like that.
+My general rule is to leave the inside part of the doorway (left picture above) flat—no trim, nothing there.
+However, given that I had that big gap, my only solution was to do the same, add baseboard all around it, and leave it just like that.

 *This post contains affiliate links for your convenience.
 Click here to read my full disclosure policy.